Donald Trump Accuses Media Of Photoshopping Melania To Fuel Body Double Conspiracy

 “The Fake News photoshopped pictures of Melania, then propelled conspiracy theories that it’s actually not her by my side in Alabama and other places.
 They are only getting more deranged with time!” he wrote.

-The tweet comes after days of memes have exploded across social media with the hashtag #fakemelania suggesting that the former model sometimes had a stand-in appear in her place.
+The tweet comes after days of memes have exploded across social media with the hashtag “#fakemelania” suggesting that the former model sometimes has a stand-in appear in her place.
 Most recently, people suggested that it was a body double who appeared with the president in Alabama this week.

 The hosts of The View got in on the fun on Monday, joking whether or not the social media rumors were true.
 Co-host Joy Behar examined a photo and declared that it looked like a different person, according to the Sun-Sentinel.